Search: Advanced search

 Please enter a keyword or ID

 Holocaust or Nazi Victim Reparations -- Effect on Medicaid, SSI and other Federally Funded and New York State Benefits

-Under a 1994 law, (h.r.
-1873 or public law 103-286), Holocaust compensation payments made to individuals based on their status as victims of Nazi persecution are excluded from being counted as income and resources in determining both eligibility for and the amount of benefits to be provided under any Federally funded program based on financial need.
+Under a 1994 federal law, (h.r.
+1873 or public law 103-286), known as the Victims of Nazi Persecution Act of 1994, Holocaust compensation payments made to individuals based on their status as victims of Nazi persecution are excluded from being counted as income and resources in determining both eligibility for and the amount of benefits to be provided under any Federally funded program based on financial need.
 This means payments made to victims of Nazi persecution do not increase the countable income, and therefore do not increase the Medicaid "spend-down" of Holocaust survivors and other Nazi victims.
 Savings accumulated from reparations are not counted as resources.
 The same exemption applies to Supplemental Security Income, Food Stamps and Federally subsidized Housing programs.

 The Conference on Material Claims Against Germany hosts a webpage with information about this important exception, with materials authored by Selfhelp Community Services, Inc., an organization that had its origins in assisting people fleeing from Nazi Germany in 1937.

 Reparations in General - Excluded from Medicaid, SSI and other Federal Benefits

 * The Fact Sheet gives information about an important administrative hearing decision rendered in 2007 that clarifies proof needed to exempt accumulated savings when a Nazi victim applies for Medicaid.
 A redacted copy of this 2007 decision is posted here also described in this press release.

 * A transfer of restitution does not trigger a "transfer penalty," so does not detrimentally impact eligibility for Medicaid to pay for nursing home care.
 See NYS Medicaid Reference Guide - Resources Chapter p.
 441.